joshbegley/nyt-latest/README.md

 `Green Bay's president and CEO lauded the coach's success during his tenure and the locker room support he has.`\
 https://nytimes.com/athletic/7160618/2026/03/31/ed-policy-matt-lafleur-packers/

 **Four Tied to N.Y.C.
-Contractor To Be Charged In Federal Corruption Inquiry**\
+Contractor to Be Charged In Federal Corruption Inquiry**\
-`At least three people were arrested on Tuesday as part of an investigation examining the conduct of Councilwoman Farah Louis and others, people with knowledge of the matter said.`\
+`The arrests were part of an investigation that is also examining the conduct of a city councilwoman, her sister and the Brooklyn Democratic leader’s husband.`\
 https://nytimes.com/2026/03/31/nyregion/investigation-nyc-councilwoman-hochul-aide.html

 **Everton accounts explained: £49.2m sale of women's team, record revenues, but potential UEFA concern**\